 Mike Rounds served as chairman of the Western Governors Association, chairman of the Midwest Governors Association, vice-chair of the National Governors Association Economic Development and Commerce Committee and a member of the Executive Committee of the National Governors Association, and National President of the Council of State Governments.
 Former Governor Rounds was also appointed by President Barack Obama as a charter member of the Council of Governors.

-Since completing his second term in office, Mike has returned to his insurance and real estate business.
-He is active in the Bipartisan Policy Council as a charter member of the Governors’ Council made up of former governors, and co-leader of the “Health Project” at the Bipartisan Policy Center.
-Additionally, he is the co-chairman of the Immigration Task Force, sponsored by the Chicago Council on Global Affairs.
+He also served on the Bipartisan Policy Council as a charter member of the Governors’ Council made up of former governors, and co-leader of the “Health Project” at the Bipartisan Policy Center.
+Additionally, he served as the co-chairman of the Immigration Task Force, sponsored by the Chicago Council on Global Affairs.